Versa-Sketch/project-bible-way/project_chat/API_SPECIFICATION.md

   - `name` (string): Original filename

 **Validation Rules:**
+- Either `conversation_id` (integer) OR `receiver_id` (string) must be provided
-- `conversation_id` must be a valid integer
+- If `receiver_id` is provided, it must be a valid user UUID
+- Cannot send message to yourself
 - `content` cannot be empty unless `file_url` or `shared_post_id` is provided
 - `parent_message_id` must exist in the conversation
 - `shared_post_id` must be a valid UUID and post must exist
 - `file_url` must be a valid HTTP/HTTPS URL if provided
-- User must be a member of the conversation
+- User must be a member of the conversation (or will be added automatically for new conversations)
-- For DIRECT conversations, sender must follow receiver (one-way follow check)
+- **No follow requirement**: Users can message anyone, even without following
-- Conversation must be active
+- Conversation must be active (or will be created automatically for new conversations)

 **File Upload Rules:**
 - Files must be uploaded via HTTP POST to `/api/chat/upload/` before sending message